GabeScott/standard-works-vault/General Conference/1975 April - Success Is Gauged by Self-Mastery.md

 There are those who complain that to follow the straight and narrow path requires limitations, restrictions, overcoming, and doing without things that are very tempting.
 We must remember, however, that it guarantees victory and achievement of our goal, which is gained by setting a goal and being able to concentrate and follow an undeviating course.

-Narrow is a very meaningful word.
+*Narrow* is a very meaningful word.
 Often people accuse us of being narrow-minded if we are following the straight and narrow path, which certainly does require self-restraint and self-denial.
 We must realize and be prepared to accept the fact that it confines us, restricts us, and limits us in certain areas.
 But let us fully realize that it does not fetter or shackle mankind.
 On the contrary, it is the way to emancipation, independence, and liberty.

 Remember that—

-The heights by great men reached and kept
+>The heights by great men reached and kept

-Were not attained by sudden flight,
+>Were not attained by sudden flight,

-But they, while their companions slept,
+>But they, while their companions slept,

-Were toiling upward in the night.
+>Were toiling upward in the night.

-Henry Wadsworth Longfellow, “The Ladder of St. Augustine”
+>

 Remember also that nature never pays an unearned account and she never fails to pay one that has been earned.
 If you wish to achieve financial success, if you wish to be happy, if you wish to be healthy, if you would be morally clean, if you wish to find religious peace of mind, there is only one sure way, and that is the straight and narrow path—the way of honor, the way of industry, of moderation, simplicity, and virtue.